hassantasneem/mind-craft/README.md

 This phase established the foundational and essential features:

-- Main Menu:
+- **Main Menu:**
 Implemented a functional menu with options to Start Quiz, View High Scores

-- Question Bank and File Handling:
+- **Question Bank and File Handling:**
 Configured the system to load questions from separate category files (geography.txt, history.txt, etc.).

 File structure includes the questions statement, four multiple-choice options, and the correct answer.

-- Basic Gameplay:
+- **Basic Gameplay:**
 Displays 10 randomly selected questions per session, provides immediate feedback (Correct/Incorrect), and tracks the player's score.

 ## Phase 2: Modularization and Advanced Gameplay Features

 This phase focused on expanding functionality and features.

--Modular Programming: Implemented dedicated functions for Loading questions, Displaying questions, Calculating scores, and Updating high score etc, ensuring reusable and well-organized code.
+- **Varying Difficulty:**

--Varying Difficulty: Implemented three difficulty levels (Easy, Medium, Hard) with dynamic adjustment of the question pool based on the user's choice.
+Implemented three difficulty levels (Easy, Medium, Hard) with dynamic adjustment of the question pool based on the user's choice.

+- **Timed Gameplay:**
--Timed Gameplay: Introduced a per-question timer (e.g 10 seconds) to add a time-based challenge, utilizing threads.
+Introduced a per-question timer (e.g 10 seconds) to add a time-based challenge, utilizing threads.

+- **Lifelines System:**
--Lifelines System: Incorporated four KBC-inspired lifelines, each usable once per quiz: 50/50, Skip Question, Replace Question, and Extra Time.
+Incorporated four KBC-inspired lifelines, each usable once per quiz: 50/50, Skip Question, Replace Question, and Extra Time.

+- **Streak Bonus System:**
--Streak Bonus System: Rewards players with bonus points (+5 or +15) for consecutive correct answers to increase engagement and reward skill.
+Rewards players with bonus points (+5 or +15) for consecutive correct answers to increase engagement and reward skill.

+- **Negative Marking:**
--Negative Marking: Implemented realistic challenge by deducting points for wrong answers, with the penalty adjusted by the difficulty level (e.g -5 for Hard level).
+Implemented realistic challenge by deducting points for wrong answers, with the penalty adjusted by the difficulty level (e.g -5 for Hard level).

 ## Phase 3: File Handling and Persistent Features

 This phase focused on data storage and replay functionality:

+- **High Scores:**
--High Scores: Implemented persistent storage of the top 5 high scores to high_scores.txt, including the player's name and session date for the leaderboard display.
+Implemented persistent storage of the top 5 high scores to high_scores.txt, including the player's name and session date for the leaderboard display.

+- **Quiz Logging:**
--Quiz Logging: Developed a logging feature to save complete session data—including player name, date, and question performance—to quiz_logs.txt.
+Developed a logging feature to save complete session data—including player name, date, and question performance—to quiz_logs.txt.

+- **Review and Replay:**
--Review and Replay: Provides options for players to review incorrectly answered questions and replay the quiz.
+Provides options for players to review incorrectly answered questions and replay the quiz.

 This project serves as a showcase of our ability to deliver a complex, feature-complete game using fundamental C++.